Eftiar/Android_App_Appium_With_Java_Maven/README.md

     - nano ~/.profile

-Then, paste the below commands: (Change your user name!
+Then, paste the below commands: (Change your username!
 Not use my username “onur”).

     - export ANDROID_HOME=/Users/onur/Library/Android/sdk